arbor-sim/arbor/doc/tutorial/network_ring.rst

 .. literalinclude:: ../../python/example/network_ring.py
    :language: python
-   :lines: 61-111
+   :lines: 74-122

 The execution
 *************

-To create a simulation, we must create an :class:`arbor.context` and :py:class:`arbor.domain_decomposition`.

-Step **(12)** creates a default execution context, and uses the :func:`arbor.partition_load_balance` to create a default domain decomposition.
+To create a simulation, we need at minimum to supply the recipe, and in addition can supply a :class:`arbor.context` and :py:class:`arbor.domain_decomposition`.
+The first lets Arbor know what hardware it should use, the second how to destribute the work over that hardware.
+By default, contexts are configured to use 1 thread and domain decompositons to divide work equally over all threads.

+Step **(12)** initalizes the ``threads`` parameter of :class:`arbor.context` with the ``avail_threads`` flag.
+By supplying this flag, a context is constructed that will use all locally available threads.
+On your local machine this will match the number of logical cores in your system.
+Especially with large numbers of cells you will notice the speed-up.
+(You could instantiate the recipe with 5000 cells and observe the difference.
+Don't forget to turn of plotting if you do; it will take more time to generate the image then to run the actual simulation!)
+If no domain decomposition is specified, a default one distributing work equally is created.
+This is sufficient for now.
 You can print the objects to see what defaults they produce on your system.

 Step **(13)** sets all spike generators to record using the :py:class:`arbor.spike_recording.all` policy.
 This means the timestamps of the generated events will be kept in memory.
 Be default, these are discarded.